dougeemmanuel1/A-compiler-for-Tiger-written-in-Go/README.md

 The Lexer doesn't catch unterminated comments, I tried to re work it for awhile to catch them but

-All in all 10/10 learning experience, I'm much better at Go and made a compiler, pogchamp.
+All in all 10/10 learning experience, I'm much better at Go and made (although not fully featured) compiler, pogchamp.